-Validated by real SaaS revenue
+Validated SaaS niche

 CRM and Sales Automation